FiftyThree: Paper

-Paper by FiftyThree is an iPad application launched in March 2012.
-Two weeks after its release, it amassed 1.5 million downloads and 7 million pages had been created in Paper.
-As of April 2014, Paper has been downloaded over 10 million times and over 100 million pages have been created.
-According to FiftyThree's blog, creators have spent one millennium in the app combined.
+Paper by FiftyThree is an iPad application that launched in March 2012.
+Two weeks after its release, it had amassed 1.5 million downloads and 7 million pages had been created in Paper.
+As at April 2014, Paper has been downloaded over 10 million times and over 100 million pages have been created.
+According to FiftyThree's blog, creators spent one millennium in the app combined.

 Paper contains digital journals in which users can create sketches, diagrams, illustrations, notes, or drawings, and share them by email or across the web.
-Paper is available in ten different languages, is free to download, and comes with the Draw tool.
+Paper is available in ten different languages, is free to download, and comes with the draw tool.
 The additional tools Sketch, Outline, Write, Color, and Mixer can be added via in-app purchases.
 Paper was built using an OpenGL framework, making it the first productivity tool to match the world of digital gaming.
 Paper flows between tasks with real-time 3D and shadows, includes a touch-gesture rewind feature, and a touch-gesture zoom.
 Paper released a new tool in October 2012: Mixer, which allows users to create custom colors by "mixing" two colors together in the color well.
 As of April 2014, over 47 million colors have been created using Mixer.

-In May 2013 the Made With Paper Stream launched to showcase user creations.
+In May 2013, the Made With Paper Stream launched to showcase user creations.
 The addition of Presentation Mode followed shortly, which allows users to hide the tool tray and menus when Paper is connected to a second display or projector.

 FiftyThree updated Paper for iOS 7 in March 2014 and the November 2014 Paper 2.1.0 update included Adobe Creative Cloud integration, which allows users to export Paper pages directly into Adobe Creative Cloud Storage, and the Adobe programs Photoshop and Illustrator.
 In December 2014, FiftyThree updated Paper to include the features Color Picker and Swap Background Colors, which respectively lets users to sample colors from the canvas and save them to the palette, and swap background colors without losing drawings.